-We have always been offering telephone support and some one-to-one support.
+We have been offering telephone support and some one-to-one support throughout.
 If you require either of these services please contact Project Support on the details below.
 Many of our staff are working from home and will check their emails and phones as usual.

-Our Autism Service is unable to offer the usual screenings, social activities, workshops and awareness sessions.
+Our Autism Service is unable to offer the usual screenings, in-person social activities, and workshops and awareness sessions.
 Our Autism Advisors can still be contacted on the details below.

 For the people in our shared houses and who are supported through our Equality Housing Outreach project, we will continue to provide support where possible.

-Sherrick House and Take a Break are continuing to offer a service for those families who want to use it, and extra steps are taken to ensure the safety of everyone in the building.
+Sherrick House and Take a Break are continuing to offer a daytime service for those families who want to use it, and extra steps are taken to ensure the safety of everyone.